Cleeves Cove: Human and animal occupants

 Charcoal deposits were found, suggesting that fires had been lit within.
 The evidence suggests that the caves were used at some point by humans for either temporary shelter, refuge at times of crisis or both.
 Dobie records that the cave system was used as a refuge for the local Covenanters during the times of their persecution by the government of Charles II (1630–85) and Paterson confirms this, indicating that the Statistical Account of Ayrshire, written by the local ministers, was his source.
 Cummell records that the Covenanters held Conventicles in the glen.

 The cave system has been the haunt of foxes, bats, cave spiders, moths, and other animals.

 Elfhame

 Robin Cummell records that the caves were the "Elfhame o'the Blair", and that at Halloween they would come riding out of the caves on horses that were the size of mice, their long yellow hair straming or tied in knots with crimps of gold.
 Their quaichs were acorn cups and they drank wine beneath the toadstools.
-Their cloths were green velvet and their arrows were made of moss-reed tipped with flint arrow heads that were dipped in hemlock poison.
+Their clothes were green velvet and their arrows were made of moss-reed tipped with flint arrow heads that were dipped in hemlock poison.
 The bows were made from the rib bones of unbaptised babies who had been secretly buried in the shaws and glens.